 Note: Just-Eat Takeaway revenue includes Grubhub.
 Uber Eats revenue includes Postmates.

-- The average Uber Eats delivery time is 30 minutes
+The average Uber Eats order takes 30 minutes

-- Uber Eats has been valued at $20 billion (WSJ), although that has most likely increased in 2020
+Uber Eats has been valued at $20 billion (WSJ), although that has most likely increased in 2020

 The most popular delivery request in the US is no onion, followed by extra sauce and no tomatoes